badamrussell/tree/README.md

 ===========
 Ruby

-A Custom Tree Node class used for Breadth-First-Search (BFS) and Depth-First-Search (DFS).
+An exercise into building a Custom Tree Node class for Tree Search searches.
+Like a binary tree, but here you can specify the number of children for each node (so it doesn't have to be 2).
+This can be used for Breadth-First-Search (BFS) and Depth-First-Search (DFS).

 ###Implemented Features